sttts/ldap-notify/README.md

 The subject of the notification emails will be interpolated with the same variables as in the email template itself (cf. below).

 By default, HTML mail templates are disabled.
-Next to the default text template there is also an example notify.tmpl.html which can be activated with the `html_template` option.
+Next to the default text template there is also an example notify.tmpl.html.
+By assigning a template to the html_template option, HTML mail templates will be enabled.

 Test Operation
 --------------